CesarOCampos/ECommerce325/README.md

 ## Installation Instructions

 To install necessary dependencies, run the following command:
     * npm i

 This app comes with a .env file which you should edit to reflect your personal/local database credentials and save.
 Then, to recreate the sample database on your local instance of mysql, run ./db/schema.sql which will create the necessary ecommerce_db in mysql for you.
 Finally, to seed the database with sample data, run:

     * node seeds/index.js

 ## Test Instructions

     * node server

 ## Usage Information

-* information to be known by user when using the repo
+* N/A

 ## Contributor Guidlines